mcreutz/playground/dev_ops/kubernetes/distributions/RKE2/README.md

 # RKE2

 RKE2 uses **server** (control plane) and **agent** (worker) terminology.

 Must have an odd number of server nodes for etcd quorum (3 recommended).

 Critical config values (e.g. `cluster-cidr`) must match across all server nodes.

 A full uninstall is needed before rejoining as a different role (worker ↔ master).

+This installation assumes a LVM partition is used for the RKE2 data directory (`/mnt/rke2_data` in this example) to allow for easier management of disk space and snapshots.
+Adjust `data-dir` in the config if using a different setup.

 ## Install
 Install RKE2